Richie Steamboat

 Richard Henry Blood Jr. (born July 7, 1987) is an American retired professional wrestler, better known by his ring name Richie Steamboat.
 He is known for wrestling in WWE's developmental territories Florida Championship Wrestling and NXT, and was the second FCW Grand Slam Champion having won the Florida Heavyweight Championship, Florida Tag Team Championship, and Jack Brisco 15 Championship.

 Early life

-Blood's father, Richard Blood Sr., is also a professional wrestler, known as Ricky Steamboat.
-His uncle, Vic Steamboat, is also a professional wrestler.
-Blood began participating in amateur wrestling at the age of five.
-Blood often competed against Reid Fliehr in wrestling competitions during his high school years.
-Blood won four state titles and two national titles in amateur wrestling, and was a member of the Ohio All-Star team.
-He was offered a place on the Junior Olympic wrestling team, but turned it down.
-Blood also played football in high school as a linebacker and tight end, and played four years of varsity football at Lake Norman High School.
-Blood has completed two years of a college course in International Business, and plans to return to finish his degree.
+Blood's father, Richard Blood Sr., was a professional wrestler, known as Ricky Steamboat.
+His uncle, Vic Steamboat, was also a professional wrestler.
+Before he started in professional wrestling, he competed in amateur wrestling growing up, where he would sometimes wrestle against Reid Flair, the son of Ric Flair.
+He attended Lake Norman High School in Mooresville, North Carolina, where he was a member of the football team.